survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Watching SSR Changes and Refreshing the Browser

 The first portion of the problem is fast to solve.
 Run `npm run build:ssr -- --watch` in a terminal.
-That will force webpack to run in a watch mode.
+That forces webpack to run in a watch mode.
 It would be possible to wrap this idea within an npm script for convenience, but this is enough for this demo.

 The remaining part is harder than what was done so far.
 How to make the server aware of the changes and how to communicate the changes to the browser?